FHIR/interversion/engine/readme.md

 	  var patid = pid.field[3].element[1].text;
 	  // or it could be:  patid = pid.q('field[3].element.where(component[5] = "MR").text');

-	  var pat = api.read('Patient', pid); // assuming that we store patients with MYN as master if (pat == null)
+	  var pat = api.read('Patient', patid); // assuming that we store patients with MYN as master if (pat == null)
 		pat = makePatient(engine, pid, api);
 	  else